kellyshreeve/categorizing-customer-reviews/README.md

 # Project Overview
 The Film Junky Union, a new edgy community for classic movie enthusiasts, is developing a system for filtering and categorizing movie reviews.

 The goal is to train a model to automatically detect negative reviews from a dataset of IMBD movie reviews with polarity labelling.
-The model classifyies positive and negative reviews.
+The model classifies positive and negative reviews.
 Achieve an F1 score of at least 0.85.

 **Techiniques:** Tokenization, Lemmatization, BERT, gradient boosting.